datawire/ambassador-docs/reference/core/ingress-controller.md

    Starting in Kubernetes 1.14, the `Ingress` was added to the new `networking.k8s.io` api.

-   **Note:** If you are using 1.14 and above, Ambassador supports both `v1` and `v1beta1` when defining `Ingresses`.
-Since both are still supported in all 1.14+ versions of Kubernetes, this document will use `extensions/v1` for compatibility reasons, but you can still use `v1beta1`.
+    **Note:** If you are using Kubernetes 1.19 and above, Ambassador supports `apiVersion: networking.k8s.io/v1`.
+For compatibility reasons, Ambassador also supports the deprecated `apiVersion: networking.k8s.io/v1beta1` and `apiVersion: extensions/v1beta1` when defining Ingresses if you are using an older version of Kubernetes.

 - You will need RBAC permissions to create `Ingress` resources in either the `extensions` `apiGroup` (present in all supported versions of